BellaTatts/Digital-writing-folio/Week 3.md

 **Quote:** "Constraints are treated therein as aberrations, as pathological monstrosities of language and of writing; the works resulting from them are not even worthy to be called "works"

-Its this idea that to exceed ones literary limits is to go down the path of madness.
+It's this idea that to exceed one's literary limits is to go down the path of madness.
 Perec believed such tactics were used to stunt innovation.
 Oulipian was a literary paradox, he both worked the traditionalist method while also delved into the experimental.

 I wonder if the hesitance and sometimes downright refusal to accept change was due to more than just straying from the norm?
 Much like how we see mathematics involvement in writing as highly unusual - although practised much more when we consider the endless potential of coding - the pressure to conform to what worked and the fear of the 'what if' that creatively binds itself to any writer.